claby2/graphw/docs/tutorial.md

 g.add_node("1");
 ```

-A node can also be successfully added without passing a label as an argument.
-If this is the case, the method would automatically assign a label that is equal to the id as a string.
+Additionally, a node can be added without passing a label as an argument.
+If this is the case, the method would automatically assign a label.
+This new label would be equal to the node id as a `std::string`.

 At this point, the graph `g` contains two nodes.